-- 3.1 The electronic version of any document must be the direct equivalent of the hard copy version.
+- The electronic version of any document must be the direct equivalent of the hard copy version.
 An exception to this is large Excel spreadsheets.
-Converting these to PDFs can make them unwieldy and incomprehensible. - 3.2 Documents will be contained in electronic folders equivalent to the physical volumes of the hard copy casebooks, and within those folders each separate document will be an individual file (see Figure 1). - 3.3 Where practicable, all electronic documents should: - a) be in searchable PDF format.
-Scanned text documents must be put through a text recognition process; and - b) use portrait orientation, with each page of an original document or case authority occupying a full A4 page in the PDF format (but the hard copy version may be printed double-sided). - 3.4 The above format is intended to be technology neutral so that an electronic casebook is usable in that electronic format, able to be printed to produce a hard copy set, and also suitable for importing into software or applications that the parties may separately choose to use. - 3.5 Electronic documents should be a reasonable size.
+Converting these to PDFs can make them unwieldy and incomprehensible.
+Where the electronic version is not the direct equivalent of the hard copy version, this must be noted in any relevant bundle index or table of contents. - 3.2 Documents will be contained in electronic folders equivalent to the physical volumes of the hard copy casebooks, and within those folders each separate document will be an individual file (see Figures 1 and 2).

+- 3.3 Where practicable, all electronic documents should: - a) Be in searchable PDF format (scanned text documents must be put through a text recognition process); and - b) Use portrait orientation, with each page of an original document or case authority occupying a full A4 page in the PDF format (but the hard copy version may be printed double-sided). - The above format is intended to be technology neutral so that an electronic casebook is usable in that electronic format, able to be printed to produce a hard copy set, and also suitable for importing into software or applications that the parties may separately choose to use. - 3.5 Electronic documents should be a reasonable size.
 In general, PDFs consisting of printed, searchable text should average less than 50kB per page.
 Files containing pictures and diagrams may end up being larger than this.
-Alternatively, ensuring that documents are at a resolution of 300 dpi usually ensures that they are the appropriate size.

-3.6 To avoid compatibility issues, folder or file names must not use the following characters: '! @ # \$ % ^ & \ () + = [] { } : ; , ? | " / - \
+Alternatively, ensuring that documents are at a resolution of 300 dpi usually ensures that they are the appropriate size. - To avoid compatibility issues, folder or file names must not use the following characters: '! @ # \$ % ^ & \ () + = [] { } < > : ; , ? | " \/ \ (and a full stop may only be used before the file extension i.e., ".pdf").